thegoatinthemachine/some-admin-scripts/README.md

 process.
 I wanted packages I authored to be idempotent if at all possible, so this was designed to simply remove the printer I defined in the install step.
 This is another script which just interacts with CUPS.

+### macOS_upgrade/ansible/playbook.yml

+This ansible playbook was designed so I could set up a bunch of Apple ARM computers with power and ethernet on the LAN, and let it rip.
+It ended up being pretty fast on a per-machine basis with gigabit ethernet, much faster IME than telling each machine to download the OS files over the internet, even with content caching.

+This is super slapdash, I had a very short deadline to get this done, and I'd already spent a couple weeks troubleshooting every other option in order of ease.
+MDM update-pushing had no feedback and almost never worked, the macadmins suggested scripts would time out, repacking the OS installer with Composer didn't work correctly, it was just a mess.
+This was seriously a last, last resort.
+The only reason why I had to proceed with this specific plan instead of piggybacking off of Graham Pugh's work is because the MDM we were using would time out the scripts I needed to work.
+I couldn't get them to work by spawning with NOHUP either.
+So, screw it, I'll make it work myself.
+This of course required that the MDM enable SSH on the target machines, but that was relatively trivial.

+The only problems I ever had with it while it was running (and I'd debugged the playbook itself), was that occasionally a machine would not have been set up correctly with the local administrator created during the MDM enrollment process as a Volume Owner, which is just a super annoying concept tbh.
+Apple makes really good consumer machines, but they have been increasingly difficult to actually administer over the last few versions.
+Volume Ownership, at any rate, is *supposed* to get set up for the initial users as they are provisioned and log into the machine.
+The local administrator account would inevitably have the first actual user UID, so it was actually the first to be set up, but on maybe a couple dozen machines, failure rate maybe 10ish %, it wasn't the volume owner, which necessitated my nuking the machine from orbit and reinstalling with a bootable external SSD loaded with Monterey.

+There are some comments as to the specific reasons why some options or directories were chosen in the content of the script.